last updated 2016/9/20

-CheckColor is an external
+CheckColor is an external program

-of highlight/background color you configure.
+highlight/background color you configure.

 As you know Logger32 provides many choices of highlight/background color.
 Can you always understand what each color means when you see the Logbook Page Window, Award Table or DX Spot Window, etc?
 Probably not.
 This will help you!